jaburke166/gaussian_process_edge_trace/README.md

 ### More information

-Paper which describes this methodology has been accepted to be published in IEEE Transactions on Image Processing in December 2021 or January 2022 (TBC).
+Paper which describes this methodology has been [published](https://ieeexplore.ieee.org/document/9623378) in the journal IEEE Transactions on Image Processing.

 For open access to this paper for information on the algorithm, pseudocode, applications and discussion, see [here](https://arxiv.org/abs/2111.03605)